Are you passionate about something?

 These are tips on how to get model releases and what I can do to obtain them.
 Let’s start with how you ask for a person to sign a model release.
 Less is more when asking someone to sign a model release.
 I always start with the reason I am making the photos.
 I am here at the university, helping them with their recruiting materials.
 Can I take your picture?
 Once they say yes, I will follow up with question two.
 Can you sign a model release that permits the university to use your photo?
 At this point, I find it best not to open the can of worms.
 I let them open the can of worms if necessary.
 95% of the time, people will sign the model release.
 For those less than 5%, I talk about what their signature allows the university to do with the photos and what most likely could be some possible uses of the images.
 For example, “The school will put these into their database of photos and then use them for things like their website, recruiting printed materials, posters, billboards and maybe as part of a TV ad, for example.”

-This is an example of the model release on your device
+This is an example of the model release on your device.

 What not to do

 I have been with a couple of my clients who wanted to handle getting the model releases signed.
-Many use a similar technique that I outlined above.
+Many use a similar technique to the one I outlined above.
 However, I have had a couple who do a better job talking people out of signing a release than talking them into signing one.
 “We are here today doing a photo shoot for the school.
 Stanley, here is the photographer working with us to make these photos.
 He does a great job of getting great images for us.
 We have a model release we would like you to sign.
 The model release gives the school the right to use the photo however we choose.
 For example, we may use it in the recruiting materials or on a billboard.”

 Here is where it falls apart